A cut above.

 Unprecedented growth.

 Alabama is a forestry powerhouse with over 23 million acres of forestland, covering 69% of its land.
-This abundant resource, coupled with a favorable climate for tree growth and a strategic Southeast location, makes it a major player in the forestry industry, leading to active investments in the state by prominent industry leaders like Georgia Pacific and Weyerhaeuser.
+This abundant resource, coupled with a favorable climate for tree growth and a strategic Southeast location, makes it a major player in the forestry industry, leading to active investments in the state by prominent industry leaders like Georgia Pacific, Canfor and Weyerhaeuser.

 23M